albatrossflavour/puppet_os_patching/README.md

 The reboot parameter is set in the `os_patching::patch_server` task.
 It takes the following options:

-* "Always"
+* "always"
   * No matter what, **always** reboot the node during the task run, even if no patches are required
-* "Never" (or the legacy value `false`)
+* "never" (or the legacy value `false`)
   * No matter what, **never** reboot the node during the task run, even if patches have been applied
-* "Patched" (or the legacy value `true`)
+* "patched" (or the legacy value `true`)
   * Reboot the node if patches have been applied
-* "Smart"
+* "smart"
   * Use the OS supplied tools (e.g. `needs_restarting` on RHEL) to determine if a reboot is required, if it is reboot, otherwise do not.

-The default value is "Never".
+The default value is "never".

 These parameters set the default action for all nodes during the run of the task.
 It is possible to override the behaviour on a node by using...

 #### The `reboot_override` fact

 The reboot override fact is part of the `os_patching` fact set.
-It is set through the os_patching manifest and has a default of "Default".
+It is set through the os_patching manifest and has a default of "default".

-If it is set to "Default" it will take whatever reboot actions are listed in the `os_patching::patch_server` task.
-The other options it takes are the same as those for the reboot parameter (Always, Never, Patched, Smart).
+If it is set to "default" it will take whatever reboot actions are listed in the `os_patching::patch_server` task.
+The other options it takes are the same as those for the reboot parameter (always, never, patched, smart).

-During the task run, any value other than "Default" will override the value for the `reboot` parameter.
-For example, if the `reboot` parameter is set to "Never" but the `reboot_override` fact is set to "Always", the node will always reboot.
-If the `reboot` parameter is set to "Never" but the `reboot_override` fact is set to "Default", the node will use the `reboot` parameter and not reboot.
+During the task run, any value other than "default" will override the value for the `reboot` parameter.
+For example, if the `reboot` parameter is set to "never" but the `reboot_override` fact is set to "always", the node will always reboot.
+If the `reboot` parameter is set to "never" but the `reboot_override` fact is set to "default", the node will use the `reboot` parameter and not reboot.

 #### Why?

 By having a reboot mode set by the task parameter, it is possible to set the behaviour for all nodes in a patching run (I do 100's at once).
 Having the override functionality provided by the fact, you can allow individual nodes included in the patching run excluded from the reboot behaviour.
-Maybe there are a couple of nodes you know you need to patch but you can't reboot them immediately, you can set their reboot_override fact to "Never" and handle the reboot manually at another time.
+Maybe there are a couple of nodes you know you need to patch but you can't reboot them immediately, you can set their reboot_override fact to "never" and handle the reboot manually at another time.

 ### Task output